Global Patent Protection

 An International Searching Authority (ISA) is established that identifies the already existing patent documents and prior art and thereby defines the scope of the invention that is being patented.
 And the report of the same is made in writing.
 Though it is to be noted that the opinion so catered over the patentability of PCT application is not binding.

-The inventor has the privilege to request for a supplementary search to expand the scope and increase the chances of prior art to be unveiled.
+The inventor has the privilege to request a supplementary search to expand the scope and increase the chances of prior art to be unveiled.

 After 18 months of the filing of the application, the content and details of the invention and patent application are disclosed to the world at the earliest possible.